omeryusufyagci/rust-cpp-integration/examples/concurrency_example/README.md

 While this example serves as an entry point for experimenting with concurrency-safe interop between the two languages, for more advanced use cases, please see the `producer_consumer_example`, which more closely follows the producer-consumer pattern.

 ## Key Concepts
-* Batch Processing with Synchronization: Demonstrates basic synchronization to ensure that data is fully generated in Rust before being processed in C++
+* Batch Processing with Synchronization: Demonstrates basic cross-language synchronization to ensure that data is fully generated in Rust before being processed in C++
 * Introduction to Cross-Language Integration: The example illustrates how to share data, manage memory, and synchronize operations between Rust and C++.

 ## How to run